microsoft/ContosoTraders/docs/Setup-instructions overall.md

 **Power App**

   Pre-Requisite
-1. Azure Portal Login into Azure Portal and go to Azure Active directory.
+1. Login into Azure Portal and go to Azure Active directory.
 Add a user named contoso.approver@contosotraderslabs.onmicrosoft.com having licenses of Power apps, Power automate and Microsoft Teams Exploratory.
 2. Power platform environment Login into power platform environment with your trial or organization account by clicking on the below link: https://powerapps.microsoft.com/en-us/
 3. Add a business user in sharepoint list.
 For user details refer cloudlabs instructions.
 Note: This user is going authenticate the Inventory Management Application.
 4. A sharepoint list to be created named Update Product details.
 Note: This list will store the details of the Product update, the business entered through the inventory app.